 An acute and mesmerizing sight, Zanskar Valley is popular for the challenging treks it offers.
-With the craggy landscape of the surrounding mountains, the snow-covered peaks, smooth flow of the misty clouds, breathlessness offered by the isolation and the flawless glory of nature, the valley is a breathtaking sight.
+With the craggy landscape of the surrounding mountains, the snow-covered peaks, the smooth flow of the misty clouds, the breathlessness offered by the isolation, and the flawless glory of nature, the valley is a breathtaking sight.
 This valley sits in the Zanskar range of the great Himalayan Mountains.

-The range, rising to an elevation of about 6000 metres, is home to several exotic flora and fauna species.
-On the way to the valley, you can witness captivating meadows, gleaming streams and the Drang-Drung Glacier among other sights.
+The range, rising to an elevation of about 6000 meters, is home to several exotic flora and fauna species.
+On the way to the valley, you can witness captivating meadows, gleaming streams, and the Drang-Drung Glacier among other sights.

 2. Pensi La Pass

-Known for separating the Zanskar valley from the Suru valley, Pensi La Pass is located at 4400 metres above the sea level in the Zanskar range of mountains.
+Known for separating the Zanskar valley from the Suru valley, Pensi La Pass is located at 4400 meters above sea level in the Zanskar range of mountains.